mzandvliet/RainworldModLoader/README.md

 The [Harmony](https://github.com/pardeike/Harmony/wiki) framework is currently used to inject your mod hooks into the game's code.
 Check out the provided example mod projects to see how it's done.

+**Important: the exact way the mods are hooked into the game's many functions is still subject to change.**

 Three big wins:

 - The game can load multiple mods at once. (providing they don't conflict, which requires some developer care)